vicplusplus/cooldown-manager-sdPlugin/README.md

 2. Navigate to the repository folder and run the `install.bat` script to automate the installation process.

 3. Go to `src/cdmanager` and:
-   - Run `start_server.bat` to start the WebSocket server in the background (it won't show any window).
+   - Run `start_in_background.bat` to start the WebSocket server in the background (it won't show any window).
-   - Use `run_server.bat` if you wish to see the server operations in a command prompt window.
+   - Use `start.bat` if you wish to see the server operations in a command prompt window.

 ## Manual Installation: